 Telefónica adapted Lean Startup to their processes, culture and organization to make it work.
 A Q&A with Susana Jurado Apruzzese on innovation and creating digital products.

 Gerald Weinberg shares his observations of the agile movement "where it came from, where it is now, and where it's going" in the book Agile Impressions.

 How the Dutch Railways made the transition from large use cases completely written before development to Use Case 2.0 and why this helps them to deliver apps faster and with the right business value.
 1

 Mark Levison recently wrote a blog on “Scrum Alone is Not Enough”, which is the first blog of a series to uncover various Agile patterns.

-What may be valuable to customers whom you do not even know in an unstructured and completely individualized market?
-This article suggests prioritizing your backlog using an enhanced quality model based on Maslow’s hierarchy of human needs.
-Search for most valuable features using the Need-Feature-Capability matrix and give those features highest priority in your backlog.
+This article shows how to prioritize your backlog using an enhanced quality model using Maslow’s hierarchy of human needs.
+Search for most valuable features using the Need-Feature-Capability matrix 2